Casper

 - Ending Temperature (after 5 minutes) – the temperature of the mattress after being lied upon and having no one on it for 5 minutes

-Among these two brands, the mattress with the best cooling performance is the Casper Snow Hybrid.
-The mattress with the lowest cooling score of the Casper Wave Hybrid, with a score of 9.0.
+Among these two brands, the mattresses with the best cooling performance are the Casper Snow Hybrid and Brooklyn Bedding Aurora Luxe.
+The mattress with the lowest cooling score of the Casper One, with a score of 8.0.

-Casper also includes other cooling benefits like a phase change cover on some mattresses as well as cooling bands or gel pods.
+Casper also includes other cooling benefits like a phase change cover on some mattresses.

 Below, you can watch a video of how the heat dissipates on each mattress during our cooling test.
 For this test, we lie on the mattress for 15 minutes, get off the mattress, and then take periodic surface-level temperature measurements.